-- 1. The reagent has been characterised by the procedure mentioned in the Recommended Technique. - Prior to release, each lot of Lorne Monoclonal Anti-C3d is tested by the Recommended Technique to ensure suitable reactivity. - The anti-C3d potency has been tested against the following minimum potency reference standard obtained from National Institute of Biological Standards and Controls (NIBSC): - Anti-AHG reference standard 96/666 - Anti-C3d potency is demonstrated in tests employing cells coated with C3.
-The presence of contaminating heterospecific agglutinins or antibodies to C4d has been excluded in tests employing red cells of all ABO groups and cells coated with C4d. - 6.
-The Quality Control of this reagent was performed using red cells that had been washed with PBS or Isotonic saline prior to use. - 7.
-The reagent complies with the recommendations contained in the latest issue of the Guidelines for the UK Blood Transfusion Services.
+- Prior to release, each lot of these reagents was tested using the 1. recommended test methods listed in this IFU.
+The tests complied with the test requirements as stated in the current version/issue of the "Guidelines for the Blood Transfusion Services in the United Kingdom". - The anti-C3d potency has been tested against the following minimum 2. potency reference standard obtained from National Institute of Biological Standards and Controls (NIBSC): - Anti-AHG reference standard 96/666 - Anti-C3d potency is demonstrated in tests employing cells coated with C3.
+3 The presence of contaminating heterospecific agglutinins or antibodies to C4d has been excluded in tests employing red cells of all ABO groups and 4 - cells coated with C4d. - The Quality Control of the reagents was performed using red cells with 5. phenotypes that were verified by a UK blood transfusion centre and had been washed with PBS or Isotonic saline prior to use.